postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/gitlab.md

 Your collection is pushed to your GitLab project under the filename that you specified and saved as a single JSON file.

-Every change that is saved to your Postman collection automatically commits changes to your GitLab project in real time.
+Every change that is saved to your Postman Collection automatically commits changes to your GitLab project in real time.
 Your collections and code can exist in the same repository.

 ## Back up your Postman Collections to GitLab on a custom domain